turingschool/mod-0-curriculum/session1/index.md

 <a name="intro"></a>
 ## Intro

-* Instructor intros: David, Ellen, and Mason
+* Instructor intros: David, Margo, and Alice
 * Goals for session (see above)
 * Follow along by clicking the lesson plan in slack

 ## Housekeeping and Follow-ups

 * Change display name to first name, last initial, pronouns, program; ie - `Rachel W. (she/her, BE)`
-* We share pronouns to be inclusive of folks who are transgender or gender non-conforming
-* If you're unfamiliar with genders other than cisgender, the [gender-unicorn](http://transstudent.org/gender/) is a great resource to learn about them
 * Sessions will be recorded and posted in Slack
-* Turing is staying remote first through at least January
 * No computer yet?
 Don't fret for today.
-If it's not here by Thursday.
-Let me (David) know in slack!
+If you don't have a mac, please reach out to me!
+(David)

 ### Breakout Rooms